 Ruth is originally from the UK but settled in Australia many years ago now.
 She provides a women’s health-focused clinic at her GP practice in Daylesford in Victoria and also works as a specialist women’s health GP for Jean Hailes in Melbourne.

-“At the age of 42 I began to experience night sweats, sleeplessness and mood changes.
-Even as a women’s health specialist it took quite a while to work out that it was early menopause.
-This experience helped me to understand how difficult it is for women to recognise what’s happening to them in perimenopause.
+“At the age of 42 I began to experience night sweats, sleeplessness and mood changes… it took quite a while to work out that it was early menopause.
+This experience helped me to understand how difficult it is for women to recognise what’s happening to them in perimenopause.”

 Dr Kelly Teagle is a GP in Canberra specialising in Women’s health.
-She graduated in Medicine from the University of Queensland in 2001 and worked in the Royal Australian Air Force as a Medical Officer until 2010.
-As a civilian GP she gained Fellowship of the Royal Australian College of General Practitioners and developed her interest in women’s medicine with a Graduate Diploma of Women’s Health, further studies in reproductive and sexual health and surgical assisting.
+She graduated in Medicine from the University of Queensland in 2001 and worked in the RAAF as a Medical Officer until 2010.
+As a civilian GP Kelly gained Fellowship of the Royal Australian College of General Practitioners, a Graduate Diploma of Women’s Health, completed further studies in reproductive and sexual health, worked in a menopause clinic and assisted in obstetric and gynaecological surgeries.
 Dr Teagle is the Founder and Principal of WellFemme Women’s Health Services.
-She sees patients via Telehealth or in person at her Canberra clinic.
 She also writes blog articles and is a women’s health speaker.

 Appointments available Mondays and Wednesday-Fridays.
 CANBERRA RESIDENTS ONLY can book in-clinic consultations with Dr Teagle.